 Biscuit’s Earth Day Celebration by Alyssa Satin Capucilli

-Earth Day Books for Children: 6 to 8
+Kids Earth Day Books for Ages 6 to 8

 Children ages 6 to 8 can handle a bit more of a story line than preschool aged children will.
 Look for books that teach a simple Earth Day message with actionable ways that your child can get involved.
 Modeling these behaviors as a family will go a long ways towards enforcing your eco-conscious messaging.
 If you invest in a ton of Earth Day books for children but then don’t model environmentally sustainable actions at home, your lessons will fall on deaf ears.
 Check out more Earth Day books for kids on Amazon or try a couple of these.